 Although dependence is not the same as either abuse or addiction, it does require professional treatment.
 If you are concerned you or a loved one has developed a dependence on a drug, discuss the situation with the doctor.
 You need to know whether treatment with this medication should continue or needs to be modified.
-If the treatment is about to end, then it’s time to discuss next steps, including the best way to come off the medication.
+If the treatment is about to end, then it’s time to discuss the next steps, including the best way to come off the medication.

 Do not try to wean yourself off the medication on your own.
 You need to be under the care of a professional.

-If you have been taking the medication over a long time and/or at a high dose, consider going to a treatment facility that provides medically supervised detox and counselling for psychological dependence, if required.
+If you have been taking the medication over a long time and/or at a high dose, consider going to a treatment facility that provides medically supervised detox and counseling for psychological dependence, if required.